- Elite break performance

 The shaft is stiffer.
 Playing cue shafts flex slightly on impact, which gives you feedback and feel.
 Break cue shafts resist flexing to push more energy forward.
 Some use carbon fiber, some use reinforced maple with thicker walls.
 The result is the same: more of your stroke energy reaches the cue ball instead of being absorbed by the shaft.

 The tip is hard.
 Playing tips are soft or medium leather designed to grip the cue ball for spin.
 Break tips are phenolic resin or hard polymer designed to repel the cue ball with maximum force.
-A Predator Victory tip (phenolic) transfers roughly 8-12% more energy than a standard leather tip on the same hit.
+Dr. Dave Alciatore’s coefficient-of-restitution testing (Technical Proof A.30) puts the phenolic-tip advantage at roughly 17% more break power versus a medium-hardness leather tip.

 The joint is reinforced.
 The joint between shaft and butt absorbs the most stress during a break.
 Break cue joints use heavier hardware and tighter tolerances to prevent loosening over thousands of impacts.